Detectable and defect-free dark photon dark matter

-At large enough $f$ the scalar could have an observable impact on cosmology.
-In the radiation era, the scalar effectively increases the Hubble rate as small-scale CMB modes enter the horizon, enhancing diffusion damping of the photon-baryon plasma~\cite{Hou:2011ec,Bashinsky:2003tk,Baumann:2015rya}.
-Bounds on extra radiation content from the CMB largely derive from this effect and currently amount to a bound $\Delta N_\mathrm{eff} / N_\mathrm{eff} \lesssim 5\%$ to $10\%$.\footnote{ The scalar is not precisely equivalent to free-streaming neutrinos---genuine constraints would require a proper treatment of the dynamics of its perturbations.
-In addition, runaway scalars redshift like matter after matter-radiation equality, providing enhanced and distinctive phenomenology compared to pure radiation (which instead becomes energetically subdominant.) } Current measurements therefore already limit $f$ to be (roughly) below $\Mpl / 10$, while CMB-S4, which projects sensitivity to $\Delta N_\mathrm{eff} / N_\mathrm{eff} \sim 1\%$, would probe yet smaller decay constants $f / \Mpl \sim 0.03$.
+At such large decay constants, the scalar could have an observable impact on cosmology.
+In the radiation era, the scalar effectively increases the Hubble rate as small-scale CMB modes enter the horizon, enhancing diffusion damping of the photon-baryon plasma~\cite{Hou:2011ec, Bashinsky:2003tk, Baumann:2015rya}.
+Bounds on extra radiation content from the CMB largely derive from this effect and currently amount to a bound $\Delta N_\mathrm{eff} / N_\mathrm{eff} \lesssim 5\%$ to $10\%$.\footnote{ Runaway scalars redshift like matter after matter-radiation equality, however, providing enhanced and distinctive phenomenology compared to pure radiation~\cite{Ramadan:2023ivw, Copeland:2023zqz}. } Current measurements therefore already limit $f$ to be (roughly) below $\Mpl / 10$, while CMB-S4, which projects sensitivity to $\Delta N_\mathrm{eff} / N_\mathrm{eff} \sim 1\%$, would probe yet smaller decay constants $f / \Mpl \sim 0.03$.

 Resonant production mechanisms in general feature dark matter with a density power spectrum sharply peaked at order unity on some characteristic scale.
-In the case of axion or scalar oscillations, the scalar mass is what sets this characteristic wave number~\cite{Agrawal:2018vin,Bastero-Gil:2018uel,Co:2018lka,Dror:2018pdh,Adshead:2023qiw}.
+In the case of axion or scalar oscillations, the scalar mass is what sets this characteristic wave number~\cite{Agrawal:2018vin,Bastero-Gil:2018uel,Co:2018lka,Dror:2018pdh,Co:2021rhi,Adshead:2023qiw}.
 On the other hand, the vector mass sets a kinematic barrier below which resonant enhancement is typically inefficient.
 The kinetic coupling suppresses the vector mass during production, allowing for peak scales of order $m_\phi$ which can be far below the present-day dark photon mass.

 Density fluctuations at the power spectrum peak collapse shortly after matter-radiation equality, forming dense small scale structure at astrophysically relevant scales~\cite{Blinov:2021axd}.
-The typical peak wave number is set by the Hubble rate at production [per \cref{eqn:kpeak}], which in the large-$\beta$ limit corresponds to structures with mass
+The typical peak wave number is set by the Hubble rate at production~\cite{Cyncynates:2024yxm} as